awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-tables.rst

 .. _dynamodb-describe-table:

-Describe (Get Information about) a Table
+Describe (get information about) a table
 ========================================

 Call the |ddbclient|'s :methodname:`describeTable` method.